 Again, however, the Ghana Navy has been relatively successful in limiting the threat of hijackings in Ghana's waters.
 A testament to the improved regional cooperation throughout the Gulf of Guinea, the February 2016 case of the M/T Maximus highlights the increased abilities of regional navies.
-The Maximus was hijacked by pirates off the coast of neighboring Côte d'Ivoire, but the navies of Ghana, Togo, Benin, and Nigeria, together with those of the United States and France, managed to track the vessel and eventually interdict it off of São Tomé and Príncipe, even after it

-Nigerian Navy arrested the owner of the M/T Dejikun, the ship used to hijack the M/T Maximus.165 While the case did highlight some regional vulnerabilities, it serves as a model for how the states of the Gulf of Guinea can work together to mitigate armed robbery at sea and piracy.
+The Maximus was hijacked by pirates off the coast of neighboring Côte d'Ivoire, but the navies of Ghana, Togo, Benin, and Nigeria, together with those of the United States and France, managed to track the vessel and eventually interdict it off of São Tomé and Príncipe, even after it had unloaded part of its fuel via a ship-to-ship transfer.
+Ultimately the pirates were arrested (though one was shot and killed), the Maximus crew were freed, and the cargo was recovered when the Nigerian Navy performed an opposed boarding.164 In June 2016, the Nigerian Navy arrested the owner of the M/T Dejikun, the ship used to hijack the M/T Maximus.165 While the case did highlight some regional vulnerabilities, it serves as a model for how the states of the Gulf of Guinea can work together to mitigate armed robbery at sea and piracy.